gpng/jarvis-botframework/README.md

 ### rasa NLU setup

-All commands are run in rasa_nlu/ dir
+All commands are run in rasa_nlu/

 1. Create training data using [rasa-nlu-trainer](https://github.com/RasaHQ/rasa-nlu-trainer) or use current training data in rasa_nlu/data.